alinex/bash-lib/doc/function/mktemp.md

 -m, --memory                # use shared memory
--e, --extension <string>    # to specify file extension (better readability) -p, --path <base-dir>       # folder under which to create file -r, --random                # add an random path to the identifier
+-e, --extension <string>    # to specify file extension (better readability) -p, --path <base-dir>       # folder under which to create file -r, --random                # add a random (numeric) part to the identifier
 ```

 ### Output (stdout)